AGZ3/Mod-Bot/README.md

 # Discord Admin Bot - *Mobi the Moderator*

-Submitted by: **Alec Gomez**
+Created by: **Alec Gomez**

-This web app: **Mobi Bot is a dedicated Discord bot designed to enhance moderation and community management within Discord servers.
+**Mobi Bot is a dedicated Discord bot designed to enhance moderation and community management within Discord servers.
 Built with Python, Mobi Bot offers automated content moderation, including link approval mechanisms and bad word filtering, to help maintain a safe and welcoming environment for all community members.**

 ## Features